Blues for Mister Charlie: Act III

 Act III opens with Lyle’s trial; it has been two months since Richard’s death.
 Several people are called to take the stand as witnesses.

 Jo lies about the events at the store and claims Richard attempted to sexually assault her.
 Papa D, the owner of the bar, explained that he witnessed Richard and Lyle leaving together one night when he was closing the bar.
 Lorenzo tells a simplified version of the events that transpired in the store and defends Richard's character saying he had "kicked" his drug habit.
 Lorenzo says Richard did not have nude photos of white women (because he did not know Richard had them).
 Juanita defends Richard saying he no longer does drugs and that she was trying to convince him to move North again and take her with him.
 Mother Henry and Reverend Meridian Henry both lie about Richard owning a gun.
 Parnell James defends Richard through his close friendship with Reverend Henry, but he refused to say Jo's version of the story was a lie, leaving the all white jury to believe it was true.

 The court finds Lyle not guilty.
 Then, another flashback shows Lyle killing an unarmed, nonviolent Richard for refusing to apologize for the altercation in the store and then disposing of his body in the high weeds.

 Back in the courtroom, Lyle tells Reverend Henry that he will never apologize for Richard's death.
 The play ends with the black characters leaving to go on a protest March, and a downtrodden Parnell joining them.

+Characters

+Meridian Henry – the Black minister.
+His son is Richard Henry.

+Richard Henry – son of Meridian.
+He comes back from the North and is murdered by Lyle Britten.

+Papa D. – Black owner of a juke joint, known to “fraternize” with the white people of Plaguetown, among them Lyle Britten.

+Parnell James – editor of the local newspaper, friend to both Lyle and Meridian.
+He fights to have a (“fair”) trial.

+Lyle Britten – white store owner, grew up in poverty.
+Has killed a Black man before, he shoots Richard at the beginning of the play.

+Jo Britten – Lyle’s wife.
+She questions Lyle’s innocence, but never publicly.
+She lies for him on trial.

+Juanita – Friend to Richard and Meridian.
+She develops romantic feelings for Richard.

+Lorenzo, Pete, Arthur, Tom, Ken – Black students, some are friends of Richard’s.

+Hazel, Lillian, Susan, Ralph, Ellis, Rev. Phelps, George – white townspeople who rally around Lyle.